-This outdoor first aid course qualification is designed to meet the needs of those working away from immediate assistance (more than 30 mins) in the remote and rural regions of the UK.
-This Outdoor First Aid course qualification is externally regulated and meets the standards to appear upon the national qualifications frameworks of England and Wales.
-This outdoor first aid course is recognised throughout the UK and is the course of choice for experienced practitioners who use the outdoors.
+This outdoor first aid course qualification is design to meet the needs of those working away from immediate assistance (more than 30 mins) in the remote and rural regions of the UK.
+This Outdoor First Aid course qualification is externally regulate and meets the standards to appear in the national qualifications frameworks of England and Wales.
+This ITC Level 3 outdoor first aid course is recognize throughout the UK and is the course of choice for experienced practitioners who use the outdoors.

 It is suitable for workers in rural and remote settings and will maintain the license to practice for those with Outdoor National Governing Body Instructor awards.

-Outdoor first aid course topics include; roles & responsibilities, dealing with collapse (with and without breathing), choking, bleeding, shock, major illnesses, torso and limb injuries, environmental effects, heat and cold injuries, using first aid kit, outdoor first aid course specific scenarios and outdoor incident management, answering queries such as when or how to remove boots, helmets and looking after a casualty for some hours.
+Outdoor first aid course topics include; roles & responsibilities, dealing with collapse (with and without breathing), choking, bleeding, shock, major illnesses, torso as well as limb injuries, environmental effects, heat, and cold injuries, and using a first aid kit.
+Outdoor first aid course-specific scenarios and outdoor incident management, answering queries.
+Such as when or how to remove boots, and helmets and looking after a casualty for some hours.

-This outdoor first aid course qualification is designed to provide outdoor incident management skills.
-Typical delivery methods are predominantly practical, with elements occurring out of doors in outdoor clothing and on various terrains.
-The outdoor first aid course is assessed by continual observation of candidate performance.
+This outdoor first aid course qualification provides outdoor incident management skills.
+Moreover, typical delivery methods are predominantly practical, with elements occurring out of doors in outdoor clothing and on various terrains.
+Moreover, The outdoor first aid course is assess by continual observation of candidate performance.

 Qualification training requires:-